Price of Anarchy for Greedy Auctions: Tightening Results for Special Cases

 \section{Tightening Results for Special Cases}

 In this section we show how to tighten the results of Lemma \ref{lem.greedy} for certain special cases of allocation problems and greedy algorithms.
-This allows us to obtain sharper bounds in Theorems \ref{thm.mixedNEepir} and \ref{thm.pureNE}.
-We say that a combinatorial allocation problem is \emph{player symmetric} if the feasibility constraints do not depend on the labelling of the players, and \emph{object symmetric} if they do not depend on the labelling of the objects.
-We say that a greedy algorithm is \emph{player symmetric} if its ranking function does not depend on its first parameter, and we say that it is \emph{object symmetric} if its ranking function depends only on the cardinality of the second parameter.
+This allows us to obtain a sharper bound in Theorem \ref{thm.pureNE}.
+We say that a combinatorial allocation problem is \emph{player symmetric} if the feasibility constraints do not depend on the labels of the players, and \emph{object symmetric} if they do not depend on the labels of the objects.
+We say that a greedy algorithm is \emph{player symmetric} if its ranking function $r$ does not depend on its first parameter, and we say that it is \emph{object symmetric} if its ranking function $r$ does not distinguish between sets of the same cardinality in its second parameter.

-\begin{lem} If $\alg$ is a player-symmetric greedy algorithm and a $c(n)$-approximation whenever all declarations are single-minded, then for any declaration profile $\decls$ and allocation profile $\mathbf{A} = A_1, \dotsc, A_n$, $\sum_{i \in [n]}\decli(\balloci(\decls)) \geq \frac{1}{c(2n)} \sum_{i \in [n]} \criti(A_i, \declsmi)$ \end{lem} \begin{proof} We define $\decls'$ as in Lemma \ref{lem.greedy}.
-We then define $\decls''$ by adding $n$ additional bidders, $1', \dotsc, n'$, where $\decli[i']''$ is the single-minded declaration for set $A_i$ at value $\criti(A_i,\declsmi)-\eps$.
-Player symmetry implies that $\ballocs(\decls') = \ballocs(\decls'')$ (meaning that each additional player is allocated $\emptyset$).
-Since we have $2n$ players, we conclude $SW(\ballocs(\decls^*), \decls^*) \geq \frac{1}{c} SW(\mathbf{A},\decls^*)$, yielding the desired result. \end{proof}
+\begin{lem} If $\alg$ is a player-symmetric greedy algorithm and a $c(n)$-approximation whenever all declarations are single-minded, then for any declaration profile $\decls$ and allocation profile $\mathbf{y} = y_1, \dotsc, y_n$, $\sum_{i \in [n]}\decli(\algi(\decls)) \geq \frac{1}{c(2n)} \sum_{i \in [n]} \criti(y_i, \declsmi)$ \end{lem} \begin{proof} We define $\decls'$ as in Lemma \ref{lem.greedy}.
+We then define $\decls''$ by adding $n$ additional bidders, $1', \dotsc, n'$, where $\decli[i']''$ is the single-minded declaration for set $y_i$ at value $\criti(y_i,\declsmi)-\eps$.
+Player symmetry implies that $\alg(\decls') = \alg(\decls'')$ (meaning that each additional player is allocated $\emptyset$).
+Since we have $2n$ players, we conclude $SW(\alg(\decls^*), \decls^*) \geq \frac{1}{c} SW(\mathbf{y},\decls^*)$, yielding the desired result. \end{proof}

-Applying Lemma \ref{lem.greedy.single} in place of Lemma \ref{lem.greedy}, we can improve the statements of Theorems \ref{thm.mixedNEepir} and \ref{thm.pureNE} so that the resulting prices of anarchy are improved from $c+1$ to $c$, whenever algorithm $\alg$ is a $c$-approximation, but a $(c-1)$-approximation when agents are single-minded, and $c$ is independent of $n$.
+Applying Lemma \ref{lem.greedy.single} in place of Lemma \ref{lem.greedy}, we can improve the statement of Theorem \ref{thm.pureNE} so that the resulting prices of anarchy are improved from $c+1$ to $c$, whenever algorithm $\alg$ is a $c$-approximation, but a $(c-1)$-approximation when agents are single-minded, and $c$ is independent of $n$.
 This is the case, for example, in the standard greedy algorithm applied to cardinality-restricted combinatorial auctions.

+We next show that if $\alg$ is both player-symmetric and object-symmetric, then we can again improve our bounds without additional assumptions on the performance when agents are single-minded.